shadow-chasing/filter/README.md

 `~/.config/youtube-dl/config`

 add these lines, create the file if you have not already got one.
+This is to format the playlist, the default single video download is fine and is already set with out you needing to change anything.

     # Format